chhuang-one/sqxclib/README.md

 	table->renameColumn("email", "email2");
 ```

-use C functions to define table and column in schema_v1 (dynamic)
+use C functions to define table and column in schema_v1 (dynamic):
+You can use sq_schema_create() function to create a table in schema.

 ```c
 	/* create schema and specify version number as 1 */